ronilaukkarinen/md-wysiwyg-editor/docs/bugs-and-to-do.md

 ## Unsorted

 * Markdown front matter fix works for default use case (MD, YAML) but need to test other use cases (e.g., HTML, TOML, etc.).
-* Markdown front matter is hidden while editing... make it show in markdown editing view.
-EasyMDE might not like this though...
+* Markdown front matter is hidden while editing in WYSIWYG editing view.
+Make it show?
+TinyMCE might be finicky though.
-  * Maybe also in WYSIWYG editing view... display in a code block?
-(If possible with TinyMCE...)
+* EasyMDE needs to ignore front matter in markdown (i.e., disable EasyMDE syntax-to-appearance parsing and transformation there).
+* Write the undoPutFrontMatterInCodeBlock() function.
+Might be useful for supporting front matter display/editing in WYSIWYG mode.
 * HTML-to-markdown with Turndown needs to ignore Liquid code... will break Liquid code if markdown parser happens to modify it.
   * Previously markdown-it autolink was breaking Liquid code in markdown but disabled autolink and this fixed that issue.
+* Padding 30px has made markdown editor border a little wonky... (e.g., with scroll).
+Needs fix.